-EVS disks already attached to ECS support cross-region backup and restoration.
-Such disks can be backed up together with their ECS using CBR cloud server backup, which supports cross-region replication.
+EVS disks already attached to ECSs support cross-region backup and restoration.
+Such disks can be backed up together with their ECSs using CBR cloud server backup, which supports cross-region replication.
 You can replicate server backups to your desired region and use the replicated backups to create images and provision servers.

-EVS disks that have not been attached to ECS do not support cross-region backup and restoration.
+EVS disks that have not been attached to ECSs do not support cross-region backup and restoration.

-12.3 How Do I Check the Backup Data of My Disk?
+12.3 How Do I View My Backup Data?